dora-metrics/pelorus/docs/Configuration.md

 The job of the failure time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.

-Failure Time Exporter may be deployed with one of three backends, such as JIRA, GithHub Issues and ServiceNow.
+Failure Time Exporter may be deployed with one of three backends, such as JIRA, GitHub Issues and ServiceNow.
 In one clusters' namespace there may be multiple instances of the Failure Time Exporter for each of the backends or/and watched projects.

 Each of the backend requires specific [configuration](#failureconfigmap), that may be used via ConfigMap associated with the exporter instance.